-- Use the Every Body campaign material for your business, and share it with your colleagues, family and friends. - 2.
+- Use the Every Body Welcome Here campaign material for your business, and share it with your colleagues, family and friends. - 2.
 Make a public statement.
-Share information publicly about how you are being inclusive (or about this booklet). - 3.
+Share information about how you are being inclusive (and about this toolkit). - 3.
 Lead by example, this means walking the talk.
-If you say you are being inclusive, you need to act to be inclusive. - 4.
-Join with others, team up with other local businesses and services to learn together and promote inclusion. - 5.
-Join with other local businesses and services to share resources and costs, or access funding to make physical changes to your business.
+If you say you are being inclusive, you need to act inclusive. - 4.
+Team up with other local businesses and services to learn together and promote inclusion. - 5.
+Join with other local businesses and services to share resources and costs, and access funding to make physical changes to your business.

-- 6. Annual inclusion awards, celebrate local businesses and services improving and leading the way. - 7.
-If someone in the community does a good job at inclusion tell everyone!
-Jump on social media, tell your friends and family. - 8.
-Self-advocate as a person with a disability, tell businesses and services what you wish they knew. - 9.
-Approach Council and Chambers of Commerce to gain support for grants to make modifications, and to provide information. - 10.
-Educate designers and builders about accessible building designs and people-centred design (bring in people with disability and older people to advise on design).
+- Nominate for inclusion awards to celebrate local businesses and services who are improving and leading the way. - If someone does a good job at inclusion, tell everyone!
+Jump on social media, and tell your friends and family. - 8.
+Self-advocate as a person with a disability.
+Tell businesses and services what you wish they knew. - 9.
+Apply for grants to make modifications, and to provide information. - 10.
+Educate designers and builders about accessible building designs and people-centred design.
+Bring in people with disability and older people to advise on design.